-When you stand, the lower body must support the upper body.
-The majority of this work is done by the vertebral column.
+The lumbar vertebrae are the largest movable bones of the backbone.
+Their large size and bone strength is necessary because these vertebrae support more weight than the upper two segments of the backbone.
 While muscles and other tissues assist, the lowest portion of the vertebral column—known as the lumbar spine—provides support as you bend, twist, and extend your upper body.

-In addition to providing structure and movement, the vertebral column provides protection for the spinal cord, a long tube of nervous tissue connected to the brain.
-Branches of the spinal cord spread all over the body to communicate information to and from the brain.
+In addition to providing postural structure and facilitating movement, the vertebral column provides protection for the spinal cord, a long tube of nervous tissue connected to the brain.
+Branches of the spinal cord spread to all regions of the body to communicate information to and from the brain.

-The lumbar spine consists of five vertebrae in most people (some have six), and these are the largest vertebrae of the spine because they bear the most weight.
+The lumbar spine consists of five vertebrae in most people (a small minority have six), and these are the largest vertebrae of the spine because they bear the most weight.

 The vertebrae of the lumbar spine are numbered L1 through L5; the “L” stands for “lumbar.”
 They are: